molecula/documentation/how-tos/_posts/2022-04-01-enable-auth.md

 An auth token is a valid JWT provided by FeatureBase after the user is authenticated.
 A refresh token is a token used to refresh an expired auth token.

-Keep these safe, since they are used to identify and authorize you as a user.
+**⚠ WARNING:** Keep these safe, since they are used to identify and authorize you as a user.
 You should _NEVER_ share your auth-token or refresh-token with anyone.

 There are two ways to get an auth token in FeatureBase.